-Advocacy Policy 6 To encourage and ensure that personal responsibility is exercised by owners of dogs and other domestic pets to keep them under direct control.
-To foster an environment that encourages owners to keep their dogs, domestic pets and livestock under direct control.
+Advocacy Policy 5 To foster an environment that encourages owners to keep their dogs, domestic pets and livestock under direct control.

-Advocacy Policy 7 To explore a local land trust for multiple uses, including housing services, industry, recreation and conservation.
+Advocacy Policy 6 To explore a local land trust for multiple uses, including housing services, industry, recreation and conservation.

-Advocacy Policy 8 The community supports the exploration of a local land trust for multiple uses, including housing services, industry, recreation and conservation.
+Advocacy Policy 7 The community supports the exploration of a local land trust for multiple uses, including housing services, industry, recreation and conservation.

-Advocacy Policy 9 The Lasqueti Community Association, in cooperation with other agencies as appropriate, is encouraged to develop local, public education about community vision & objectives, emergency preparedness, including forest fire preparedness, regulations, etc.
+Advocacy Policy 8 The Lasqueti Community Association, in cooperation with other agencies as appropriate, is encouraged to develop local, public education about community vision & objectives, emergency preparedness, including forest fire preparedness, regulations, etc.

-Advocacy Policy 10 The Lasqueti Community Association is encouraged to develop methods for a community-driven dispute resolution process to handle concerns regarding bylaw noncompliance.
+Advocacy Policy 9 The Lasqueti Community Association is encouraged to develop methods for a community-driven dispute resolution process to handle concerns regarding bylaw noncompliance.

-Advocacy Policy 11 The establishment of a monthly winter food market / food swap is encouraged.
+Advocacy Policy 10 The establishment of a monthly winter food market / food swap is encouraged.